A Little About Me

 My Dad must have passed on his entrepreneurial gene to me because I was anxious to go out on my own when the first microcomputers appeared.
 In 1978 we started Abacus, one of the pioneers in a nascent field.
 Over the next 34 years we published many hundreds of computer books and software packages.
 We were into early machines such as the Pet, Apple II, Commodore 64, Atari ST, Amiga, the IBM PC and finally simulation software for the popular Microsoft Flight Simulator, selling them through major retailers and big box stores to the consumer market and partners throughout Europe, Asia, the Middle East and Australia.

 During this entire period with Abacus and with the Lee household growing to 9 children, I continued my love of photography.
 As I traveled the globe extensively for business, the varied vistas offered me great opportunities to photograph places and things that I only dreamed of in my youth.
 And with our large family, I became a very experienced portrait photographer.

 The advent of digital imaging merged two of my skills – computers and photography – and strongly rekindled my interest as early as 1998.
 Fast forward more than a dozen or so years and I continue my affection for picture taking – as a lover of the outdoors and nature, as an admirer of faces, as a recorder of life’s precious moments.

 Borrowing from my 50+ years working with cameras, I’ve compiled many articles which may be helpful to those of you who want to turn your snapshots into gallery quality photographs.
-You’ll find these at my Stay Focused Online Magazine.
+You’ll find these at Stay Focused Magazine.

 Since I’m still planning on being out on road, who knows where I’ll be next?